mapprotocol/docs/learn/comparison.md

         </td>
         <td>
             Cross-chain Dapp Developers<br/>
-            Native cross-chain applications are developed directly on MAPO Relay Chain (EVM).<br/>
+            Native cross-chain applications are developed directly on MAP Relay Chain (EVM).<br/>
             The relay chain should become the assembly for cross-chain assets and data, which Cosmos and Polkadot mistakenly ignored. <br/>
-            Cross-chain Dapps can benefit from a shared cross-chain assets and data pool through the deployment on MAPO Relay Chain.
+            Cross-chain Dapps can benefit from a shared cross-chain assets and data pool through the deployment on MAP Relay Chain.
         </td>
     </tr>
     <tr>